Flashdown/sopel-dbcontrol/README.md

     - `sent` (INTEGER): 0 (pending) or 1 (sent).
     - `timestamp` (REAL): Unix timestamp for cleanup.

-The plugin automatically sets up these tables on load.

 ### Querying Data
 Your application can query the database to fetch: